 Credit: American Addiction Centers

-The overall distribution of funding to these rehab centers varies from state to state, and the types of treatment and services that are provided can vary between different programs within the same state.
+The overall distribution of funding to government-funded rehab centers varies from state to state, and the types of treatment and services that are provided can vary between different recovery programs within the same state.

 FAQs on State-Funded Rehabs